Middle Fork Salmon River Fishing

 Fishing The Middle Fork Of The Salmon River

-Fly fishing the Salmon River in Idaho is a world class experience!
-The cutthroat are surface oriented, so this is dry fly fishing at its best, with flies (Stimulators, Caddis, Hoppers, Parachute Adams and others) supplied by IRA.
-Fly fishing from IRA’s rafts allows casts to hard to reach granite walls, mid-stream rocks and back eddies that would otherwise be un-fishable.
-The fishing gets good in July and only improves as the season continues, with some amazing fishing in the late summer and fall.
+The Middle Fork of the Salmon River Idaho Fly fishing is a world-class experience!
+The cutthroat is surface-oriented, so this is dry fly fishing at its best, using the best flies for the Middle Fork of the Salmon River (Stimulators, Caddis, Hoppers, Parachute Adams, and others) supplied by Idaho River Adventures.
+Fly fishing the Salmon River from Idaho River Adventures rafts allows easy casts to hard to reach granite walls, mid-stream rocks, and back eddies that would otherwise be un-fishable.
+The fly fishing gets good in July and only improves as the season continues, with some amazing fishing in the late summer and fall.
 Our riverside chefs will dazzle you with gourmet, made-from-scratch meals prepared over an open fire and in Dutch ovens each night.
-There is no better place to experience a world-class fly fishing experience than the Middle Fork and no better outfitter than Idaho River Adventures.
+There is no better place to experience a world-class Salmon River Idaho fly fishing experience than the Middle Fork and no better outfitter than Idaho River Adventures.

 Our Salmon River fly fishing trips include all the flies you’ll need, as well as camp gear, from sleeping bags, deluxe sleeping pads, and tents to tables and chairs.
 Learn more here.